simon-mack/trans_health/README.md

   - Not have a personal doctor
   - Not have had a routine checkup in the past year*

-- A good start to reducing these disparities would include:
+- A good start to reducing these disparities and the others we’ve covered would include:
-  - Focusing efforts and resources on improving the health of transgender people in U.S. Territories and the Midwest
+  - Focusing extra efforts and resources on trans people in the Midwest and Northeast
-  - Investing resources into making sure transgender people, especially those who belong to groups with a higher risk of poor health, have knowledge of and access to trans-friendly health providers near them
+  - Focusing extra efforts and resources on the high risk demographic groups of trans people we covered
-  - Investing resources into making sure transgender people, especially those with a low income or who can't work, can afford care
+  - Focusing extra efforts and resources on ensuring trans people have access to healthcare coverage and knowledgeable primary care physicians

 *Especially among trans people with poor health